wortell-smart-learning/ssis-training/lab05/Exercise 1/Lab 5 Exercise 1.md

  * Verify that "Traverse subfolders" is *not* checked

 12. Switch to the "Variable Mappings" page
-13. Select variable "User::CSVFilename" in the first cell.
+13. Select variable `User::CSVFilename` in the first cell.
 The index "0" is added automatically.

 ![Variable Mapping](img/3-fel-variables.png)